By ordinance, Iredell County requires all cats, dogs and ferrets over 3 months of age to have a current rabies vaccination.

 The following circumstances are possible rabies exposures:

-In these cases, you must booster your pet’s current rabies vaccination within 5 days.
-If your pet is bitten by a suspected rabid animal, and does not receive a rabies booster vaccination within 5 days, your pet will be treated as an unvaccinated pet.
+In these cases, your pet must be examined immediately by your veterinarian, receive veterinary wound care, and you must booster your pet’s current rabies vaccination within 96 hours.
+If your pet is bitten by a suspected rabid animal, and does not receive a rabies booster vaccination within 96 hours, your pet will be treated as an unvaccinated pet.

-If the wild or stray animal that bit your pet is confirmed to be rabid or is not available for testing, an unvaccinated pet must be confined for 6 months at a veterinarian’s office or face euthanasia.
+If the wild or stray animal that bit your pet is confirmed to be rabid or is not available for testing, an unvaccinated pet must be confined for 4-6 months, to be determined by the local Health Director, at a veterinarian’s office or face euthanasia.